About INTEL

 Responses of the sectoral employer organisations and trade unions to the survey highlight also important barriers to addressing labour and skills shortages in the private security services:

-The data on current and future labour and skills shortages in the private security services industry is extensively presented in a respective report delivered by the INTEL project.
+The data on labour and skills shortages in the private security services industry is extensively presented in a respective report.